haossr/icme-recommendation-system-summer-2023/index.md

 You do not need to install Python or any other software before the workshop.
 We will provide more detailed instructions prior to the start to ensure that you are set up and ready to learn.

+Our goal is to create an inclusive and supportive learning environment, and we want all students to succeed.
+However, to set you up for success, we also want to clearly communicate the necessary level of prior knowledge and programming skill.
+If you are unsure whether you have the required background, please feel free to reach out for guidance.

 ## Outcomes
 Workshop attendees will be positioned to leverage their newfound expertise in search and recommendation systems to contribute to industry practices and make informed decisions on the implications of these increasingly prevalent technologies.